 The stock investment depends on the service levels set for each ABC class.
 Could other service level combinations achieve the same 95.5% result?
 Absolutely.
 There are countless combinations that could give the same 95.5% overall service level, all with different stock investments.

 So, how do we know if our chosen assignment of service level per ABC class is optimal?
 We don’t.
-That is why this method is referred to as inventory management – not inventory optimization.
+That’s why we call it inventory management – not inventory optimization.

 The example above describes one level, but supply chains are often more complex, with multiple levels/tiers (central, regional, and local warehouses).
-Some traditional inventory management software uses an 8×8 ABC matrix per location, with many locations, this becomes a very labor-intensive task to set up, not to mention maintain over time.
+Some traditional inventory management software uses an 8×8 ABC matrix for each location.
+With many locations, setting up and maintaining this system can become a very labor-intensive task.
 And we still can’t be sure if we have the optimal set-up.

 Why inventory optimization beats traditional inventory management